Unzor/KRNL/README.md

 krnl.init("Welcome to some operating system I made.
 Run 'hworld' to echo a Hello World example, and add -t or --test to test out arguments.")
 ```

+# Credits
+Some of the code is taken from [Ash](https://github.com/arc-spwn/ash), for parsing command line arguments.

+(hey FL1P the name is still from ChromeOS)

+Potato

+mostacho

+cheese

+:skull: